Joint Ventures Registration

 - Conduct Due Diligence of Partner.

-- Analyze cultural difference between both parties
+- Analyze cultural differences between both parties

-- Always have open communication and detailed communication with all the aspects whether big or small.
+- Always have open communication and detailed communication with all the aspects, whether big or small.

 - There should be proper mechanisms for dispute resolution

 - Think about Plan B in case JV does not work out

 - Plan the mode of exit.